Calling cannabis patients stoners is wrong and inappropriate

 Cannabis patients deserve respect – not stigma

-Secure access is necessary
+Secure access is required

 Understanding is key

-The focus must be on the patient
+The patient must be the focus

-Circle for manifesto 1It is critical that the healthcare system, scientific community and medical cannabis industry prioritize the needs and well-being of patients.
-This is to the benefit of all parties!
+It is crucial that the healthcare system, the scientific community, and the medical cannabis industry prioritize the needs and well-being of patients.
+This benefits everyone!
 Every patient deserves equal access to cannabis-based medical treatments, regardless of location or financial situation.
-The health and well-being of patients must have the highest priority.
-The stigma must go.
-Only through committed cooperation between all those involved can we ensure fair and effective care.
-The Association MEDCAN works to promote understanding through its educational work.
+Patient health and well-being must be the highest priority.
+The stigma must disappear.
+Only through dedicated collaboration among all stakeholders can we ensure fair and effective care.
+The MEDCAN Association is committed to promoting understanding through its educational work.